djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-uwp.md

 ## Add a dependency to MixedReality-WebRTC

 In order to use the MixedReality-WebRTC project in this new `App1` application, we will add a dependency to its C# NuGet package hosted on [nuget.org](https://www.nuget.org/).
-This is by far the easiest way, although a locally-built copy of the `Microsoft.MixedReality.WebRTC.dll` assembly could also be alternatively used (but this is out of the scope of this tutorial).
+This is by far the easiest way, although a locally-built copy of the `Microsoft.MixedReality.WebRTC` assembly could also be alternatively used (but this is out of the scope of this tutorial).

 In the **Solution Explorer**, right-click on the **App1 (Universal Windows)** C# project and select the **Manage NuGet Packages...** menu entry.
 This opens a new tab **NuGet: App1** which allows configuring the NuGet dependencies for this project alone.
 The **Installed** tab contains the list of NuGet dependencies already installed, and should contain the **Microsoft.NETCore.UniversalWindowsPlatform** which was already installed by Visual Studio when creating the project.